agnesoft/agdb/docs/server.md

 ## Admin

 Each `agdb_server` has exactly one admin account (`admin` by default) that acts as the regular user but additonally is allowed to execute APIs under `/admin/`.
-These mostly copies the APIs for regular users but some of the restrictions are not enforced (e.g. ownership or db role).
+These mostly copies the APIs for regular users but some of the restrictions are not enforced (i.e. ownership or db role).
 Additionally the admin has access to the following exclusive APIs:

 | Action                                        | Description                                                                      |
 | --------------------------------------------- | -------------------------------------------------------------------------------- |